001. The story

 » James Bond: “Some men are coming to kill us.
 We’re going to kill them first.”

 » Q: “I’ll hazard I can do more damage on my laptop sitting in my pyjamas before my first cup of Earl Grey than you can do in a year in the field.”

 » Raoul Silva: [caressing Bond] “There’s a first time for everything…”

 James Bond: [tied to a chair] “What makes you think this is my first time?”

 » James Bond: “Are you gonna complain the whole way?”

 M: “Oh, go on, then, eject me.
 See if I care.”

 » Q: “What did you expect, an exploding pen?”

 People often say a Bond actor’s third film is the one where they truly own the role, and it’s true that in Skyfall Daniel Craig totally nails James Bond like none of his predecessors (even Sir Sean).
 He’s helped by great production values and a sense that everyone is really making an effort to make it work, and it does; yet there’s undeniably something missing in the story department that doesn’t quite equate this to Casino Royale (repeat viewings reveal a number of lazy plot contrivances).

-A personal revenge tale is fine, but a genuine threat to the world has been missing a while now and Javier Bardem’s Silva isn’t on-screen long enough to be a truly hard-hitting antagonist.
+A personal revenge tale is fine, but a genuine threat to the world has been missing in the series for a while now and Javier Bardem’s Silva isn’t on-screen long enough to be a truly hard-hitting antagonist.
 Still the action is fantastic and the way the new ‘Bond team’ slips nicely into place for the next movie is a fittingly fan-pleasing celebration of the franchise’s 50th anniversary.